HanSolo/JDK-Updater/README.md

 ## JDK-Updater

+JDKUpdater works from MacOS 14 onwards.

-JDK Updater is a little tool, written in Swift, that should help you to keep track of updates related to builds of OpenJDK and GraalVM.
+JDKUpdater is a little tool, written in Swift, that should help you to keep track of updates related to builds of OpenJDK and GraalVM.

 Be aware that it takes some time to find all installed JVM's at startup, after the